 Happier With Gretchen Rubin

 Gretchen Rubin began her podcast as a way to help people focus on being happy.
-Her acclaimed show has since become a self-help staple for entrepreneurs and anyone searching for a productive, meaningful life.
+Her acclaimed show has since become a self-help essential for entrepreneurs and anyone searching for a productive, meaningful life.